malahx/QuickMods/QuickBrake/README.md

 #### Changelog

+1.3.4
+	Updated for 1.4.x
+	Added support for the ClickThroughBlocker
+	Added support for the ToolbarController

 v1.33 - 2017.05.31
 * New: Added support of the stock localisation,
 * New: Deleted support of the LanguagePatches,